 Dual Acres near Shallow Lake offers romantic horse drawn sleigh ride for two, or a larger sleigh that holds 10-12 people.
 You'll enjoy a 40 minute ride through groomed bush trails under the stars, and warm up wtih some hot chocolate in the shack afterwards.
 Call ahead to reserve the sleigh of your choice.

 Skating in an arena is one thing, but skating on an outdoor rink is a truly Canadian experience.
-There are 2 outdoor rinks in Grey County that are lit for night time skating: The Good Cheer Rink at Harrison Park in Owen Sound and the rink beside Stothart Hall in Priceville.
-(Please note that the Mill Pond Rink at Blue Mountain is now closed for the 2017 season) .
+There are 2 outdoor rinks in Grey County that are lit for night time skating: The Good Cheer Rink at Harrison Park in Owen Sound, Woodview Mountaintop Skating at Blue Mountain and the rink beside Stothart Hall in Priceville.
 Pack a thermos of hot chocolate, bundle up and hit the ice for a memorable winter evening.

 The folks at Free Spirit Tours will also take you on a guided snowshoe and add their own special touches.
 If you have a group of four or more, call Jennie and the team and they’ll choose a nighttime snowshoe route, complete with a midway bonfire and apple cider.

 For the ultimate nighttime winter experience consider spending the night at Atelier Arboreal – a winter camping retreat near Wiarton.
 Sit by the fire; enjoy a gourmet meal and then bundle up in a heated tipi for the night.
 Enjoy the onsite ski and snowshoe trails in the evening or after sunrise the next day